Course Materials

 8. You will see maps that it creates and it dumps some data into the folder where you put the notebook.

-9. Rename the scenario everytime to avoid overwriting your files.
+9. Rename the scenario every time to avoid overwriting your files.
 Make sure you close files if you are going to overwrite them.

 10. Enjoy!
 I think the PuLP models are laid out in a nice way if you want to learn more about how Python and modeling works.

+We continue to develop the material.
 If you develop or improve the material, we would love to hear about it, share with the group, and give you credit.

 Chapter 1 Material